timbitz/Whippet.jl/README.md

 1. Whippet allows for dynamic quantification of observed splicing patterns.
 Therefore, in order to maintain consistent output from different Whippet runs on various samples, the basic unit of quantification needs to be a `node`.
 2. Whippet can handle highly complex events, in contrast to many other splicing quantification tools which only report binary event types.
 Since, for example, it is possible for both (CE+AA) and CE exons to be excluded from the mature message, complex events may involve a number of overlapping full exons.
 If Whippet output was enumerated for all such combinations, the output for complex events would quickly become exponential and approach uselessness.
-3. The general definition of Percent-spliced-in for an exon (or node) is be the percentage of transcripts that 'have that exon spliced in', irrespective of the upstream or downstream splice sites that connect to it (those merely alter another node's PSI).
-Therefore, we feel that the output of PSI values should not change based on upstream or downstream splice-sites as they do with certain other programs.
+3. The general definition of Percent-spliced-in for an exon (or node) is the percentage of transcripts that 'have that exon spliced in', irrespective of the upstream or downstream splice sites that connect to it (those merely alter another node's PSI).
+Therefore, we feel that the output of PSI values should not change based on upstream or downstream splice-sites as they might with some other programs.

-In conclusion, this must be taken into account when intersecting `.psi.gz` coordinate output with other formats that only represent full exons (which can be one or more adjacent nodes combined).
+This must be taken into account when intersecting `.psi.gz` coordinate output with other formats that only represent full exons (which can be one or more adjacent nodes combined).

 Note: Complexity refers to the discrete categories based-on the log2(number of paths) through each local splicing event (LSE).
 Entropy refers to the shannon-entropy of the relative expression of the paths through the LSE.